MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-create-host-key.md

 [« Review prerequisites](guarded-fabric-guarded-host-prerequisites.md)
 [Confirm attestation »](guarded-fabric-confirm-hosts-can-attest-successfully.md)

 This topic covers how to prepare Hyper-V hosts to become guarded hosts using host key attestation (Key mode).
-You'll create a host key pair (or use an existing certificate) and the public half odf the key to HGS.
+You'll create a host key pair (or use an existing certificate) and add the public half of the key to HGS.

 2. Install Windows Server 2019 on your Hyper-V host machine.
 3. Install the Hyper-V and Host Guardian Hyper-V Support features